If you need to get across town fast and your choices are a taxi cab or public transit, you’d likely prefer the cab.

 Welcome to pool distribution.
 Direct car service for a mass transit price.

-Shippers of temperature-controlled freight, particularly those that ship smaller orders, continue to rely on national less-than-truckload (LTL) food distribution companies for deliveries across the U.S. Instead, they should consider a pool distribution strategy that consolidates freight with like shippers and delivers it in truckload volumes directly to key markets – no stops – for final-mile delivery.
+Shippers of temperature-controlled freight, particularly those that ship smaller orders, continue to rely on national less-than-truckload (LTL) food distribution companies for deliveries across the U.S. Instead, they should consider a pool distribution strategy that consolidates freight with like shippers so that temperature-controlled trucking companies can deliver it in truckload volumes directly to key markets – no stops – for final-mile delivery.

 Inflexibility is another downside to a national LTL solution for temperature-controlled transport.
 Sailing schedules may be infrequent as carriers struggle to combine various bookings to reach a full truckload (TL).
 As a consequence, retail customers can get frustrated with longer, unpredictable delivery times.
 And internal customers, namely your finance team, don’t like the lengthy order-to-cash cycles that come with national LTL service.